Education in Singapore: Institute of Technical Education

 Initially, vocational education in Singapore carried a negative stigma and was looked down upon as a dead-end option for underachieving students.
 In the 1960s, it was considered less than socially desirable educational option as vocational education was perceived that these schools were for low achieving students.
 Societal prejudice against less academically inclined students and vocational education was regarded low quality and typically out of step with the changing needs of employers.
-The perception of technical and vocational education in Singapore are slowly changing as parents are starting to realise that there are alternative choices for decent employment outcomes as the greater Singaporean society values vocational and technical skills highly and sees them as crucial to the country's economic development.
+The perception of technical and vocational education in Singapore are slowly changing as parents are starting to realise that there are alternative choices for decent employment outcomes as the greater Singaporean society values vocational and technical skills highly and sees them as crucial to the country's economic and financial development.
 Vocational education has been an important part of Singapore's unique economic planning since 1992, where it began to transform and change the perception of vocational education and decided to transform and preposition it so that it was not seen as a place of last resort for underachieving pupils.
 Vocational schools such as the Institute of Technical Education were intended to revolutionise vocational education and portray the institution as a world-class example of the importance of vocational skills being translated to a 21st-century knowledge-based economy.

 The Institute of Technical Education (ITE) is a vocational school that accepts students based on their GCE "O" level or GCE "N" level results and they provide two-year courses leading to a locally recognised "National ITE Certificate".
 There are three ITE colleges in Singapore.
 Only a few ITE graduates will be able to continue their education at polytechnics and arts institutions which then, if possible goes on to a university.
 ITE colleges offer apprenticeships for the skilled trades and diplomas in vocational education for skilled technicians and workers in support roles in professions such as engineering, accountancy, business administration, nursing, medicine, architecture, and law.
 The ITE is highly recognised vocational institution in producing highly skilled graduates that are in demand by employers.
 Salaries for ITE graduates, who receive a National ITE Certificate (NITEC) or a diploma have also become quite high.
 ITE provides apprenticeships, professional certificates, licences and diplomas in business administration, accountancy, woodworking, metalworking, carpentry, drafting, shipbuilding and repairing, transportation and engineering science.
 As of 2014, 87% of ITE graduates are hired in their fields within six months of graduation, leading more students to see vocational education as a strong alternative besides the traditional route of going to university.

-ITE provides four main levels of certification:
+ITE provides five main levels of certification: